top of page

 Frequently Asked Questions

 Mahjong is a game with much complexity as well as many different variations which undoubtedly creates some confusion, especially for newbies to the game!
-Below are some of the most commonly asked questions about the American mahjong and Blue Tiger Mahj Club lessons.
+Below are some of the most commonly asked questions about American mahjong and Blue Tiger Mahj Club lessons.

 What type of mahjong do you teach & play?